Our History

 • The late Deacon Elias Meena began serving at St. George, and in 1996 he was ordained and began serving as associate pastor.
 He represented the third generation of Meena Orthodox priests, having been preceded by his dad, Fr.
 James; and his grandfather, Fr.
 Elias.

 • Other serving clergy during Fr.
 Lou’s tenure as Archpriest were Fr.
-David Betras, and Fr.
-Michael Corbin.
+David Betras, Fr.
+Michael Corbin, and Protopresbyter Basil Shaheen.

 • There was more building to come.
 To meet the growing needs of Akron St. George Church – particularly in the area of youth programs – Fr.
 Lou inspired the parish to launch a drive to construct a Family Center adjacent to the church building.
 With his brother-in-law David Esber chairing the drive, the $2 million facility was completed and dedicated during the weekend of April 27-29, 2012 by Metropolitan Philip and Bishop Anthony.
 The building was named in honor of Fr.
 Lou and Kh.
 Corinne Mahshie.